 Banning access to widescale areas without cause is unreasonable, excessive, and unenforceable.
 The Grampians climbing ban has been brought in without any serious consultation, and without hearing genuine solutions offered by the climbing community.

-Climbers are generally extremely respectful of cultural values, and respectful of Culture Heritage.
-Climbers also tread lightly on the environment, and as such feel grossly mistreated by Parks Victoria.
+Climbers are extremely respectful of Cultural Heritage sites, and they do tread lightly on the environment, and as such feel grossly mistreated by Parks Victoria.

 There are complex issues at play, and this site will hopefully shed some light on the complexities from both sides, and what climbers can do in response.